Apple, Penny, Table

 CAPABILITY: The claimant can manage benefit payments in her own interests.

-As for his impression of “major depressive disorder,” that’s not in my actual medical record and isn’t supported by the low dose of Zoloft I’m prescribed by the neurologist, but Parkinson’s is mentioned several times in this primer on MDD, so maybe his conclusion is less strange than it sounds.
-It’s not easy to read any of this about yourself, or to know that strangers will skim these reports, possibly while squeezing their cheeseburger too hard at lunch and getting ketchup on their shirt as they judge your ability to provide for yourself and your family.
-But I hope it’s a useful peek behind the curtain of what it’s like to apply for SSDI with a neurological condition.
+It’s upsetting to read any of this about yourself and to know that strangers will skim these reports, possibly while squeezing their cheeseburger too hard at lunch and getting ketchup on their shirt as they scrutinize your ability to provide for yourself and your family.
+But I hope this was a useful peek behind the curtain of what it’s like to apply for SSDI with a neurological condition.

 * It should be clear to regular readers of my work here and elsewhere that I retain a decent long-term memory and (mostly) sharp critical thinking skills when I have time to think things through; that’s why I say that mild cognitive impairment isn’t the end of the world.
-Writing posts like this takes much longer than in the past, and I might need more nudges to remember appointments or complete tasks, but even though I feel uncharacteristically dumb — or maybe dull’s the better word — when sleep-deprived or trying to multitask, or when I’m ‘off’ in PD parlance, my faculties are largely intact.
+Writing posts like this one takes much longer than in the past, and I might need more nudges to remember appointments or complete tasks, but even though I feel uncharacteristically dumb — or maybe dull’s the better word — when sleep-deprived and trying to multitask, or when I’m ‘off’ in PD parlance, my faculties are largely intact.

 Scroll to Top